 First-year students wishing to engage Organic or Physical Chemistry (CHEM 174, 220, or 332), as well as those wishing to take a higher-level course in General Chemistry than initially assigned by the procedures described above, are required to take a placement examination.
+Placement into these courses is based on this placement examination, not based on AP credit or previous courses.
 Details about how to complete the placement exam are available on the Chemistry Department website.